 Event volunteers are crucial to our volunteer program.
 You can help with our fundraising activities, playing your part in coordinating huge community events that would not be possible without your support.

-Ongoing volunteers make a regular commitment to the Leukaemia Foundation of Queensland.
+Ongoing volunteers make a regular commitment to the Leukaemia Foundation.
 You’ll typically help support our staff in their day-to-day activities.

 Project volunteers are normally skilled professionals who want to help us in their field of expertise.
 You will deliver set pieces of work to improve or develop the way we work, or help coordinate specific initiatives that we can’t normally undertake.